dmgcodevil/tcc-poc/README.md

 ### Snapshot Construction / Causal snapshot reads

- A snapshot in the context of TCC ensures that all events that are causally related to a given key are processed or considered before executing a particular function.
-It serves as a checkpoint or reference point that captures the causal dependencies between events.

-The snapshot itself does not contain the events; it is a logical concept or representation that defines the set of events that should be considered when executing a function.
-The snapshot defines the boundaries or scope of events that are relevant for maintaining causal consistency.
+In the context of TCC, the creation of a snapshot typically occurs when a function is invoked to process an event.
+The purpose of creating a snapshot is to capture the relevant set of events that are causally related to the event being processed.

-When constructing a snapshot, you traverse the causal dependency graph to identify all the events that causally precede the current event or have a causal relationship with it.
-This includes events that directly depend on the current event and events that transitively depend on it.
+When a function is triggered to handle an event, it examines the causal dependencies associated with that event.
+It constructs a snapshot by including all the events that causally precede the current event or have a causal relationship with it.
+This snapshot serves as the reference point for maintaining causal consistency during the execution of the function.

-By ensuring that all causally related events are processed or considered within the snapshot, you maintain the causal order and dependencies between events.
-This guarantees that functions are executed in a way that reflects the causality specified by the event log and the causal dependency graph.

-In summary, a snapshot represents the logical checkpoint where all events that are causally related to a given key have been processed or accounted for, ensuring the maintenance of causal consistency in the system.
+The function uses this snapshot to ensure that it has access to all the necessary information and dependencies required to process the event correctly.
+It can then perform any required operations, such as reading data, applying transformations, or generating new events, based on the information available within the snapshot.

+By creating a snapshot specific to each event being processed, the function guarantees that it considers the relevant events within its causal context.
+This enables it to maintain the desired causal consistency and order of event processing.